Students who enroll in the Detkin IP and Technology Legal Clinic (“DIPTC”) learn to straddle the worlds of law, business, technology and the arts.

 - Provide interesting work for individual students and teams

-- Impact the technology and arts communities
+- Impact the entrepreneurial, science, arts, and technology communities

 Who should take this course?

 Students report that clinics demand more time and effort than most other classes.
-You should take an otherwise light caseload during the semester you take the IPC, especially since client work tends to ramp-up during exam period.
-However, students also report that the clinic experience was well worth the effort – for many, their experience in the clinic was a high point of their time in law school.
+You should take an otherwise light caseload during the semester you take the DIPTC, especially since client work tends to ramp-up during exam period.
+However, students also report that the clinic experience was well worth the effort – for many, their experience in the DIPTC was a high point of their time in law school.

 Are there prerequisites?